alisio/talking-dragons/README.md

-# TalkingDragons: Audio Transcription with Whisper
+# TalkingDragons: Batch Audio Transcription with Whisper

 TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe MP3 files in a specific folder.
-It creates a transcription file for each MP3 file if it doesn't already exist.
+It creates a transcription txt file for each MP3 file if it doesn't already exist.

 ![dragao_do_mar](./images/dragao_do_mar.png)